asynkron/gam-web/src/docs/Durability.md

 explicit through message passing, therefore it does not try to lie and emulate a leaky abstraction.
 This is a model that has been used with great success in Erlang and requires the users to design their applications around it.
-You can read more about this approach in the `Erlang documentation`_ (section 10.9 and 10.10), Proto.Actor follows it closely.
+You can read more about this approach in the [Erlang documentation](http://erlang.org/faq/academic.html#idp32880720), Proto.Actor follows it closely.

 Another angle on this issue is that by providing only basic guarantees those use cases which do not need stronger reliability do not pay the cost of their